plbalmeida/udacity-ml-engineer/capstone/capstone-project.md

 `co2` feature was grouped by `year` for a annualy global forecasting of carbon dioxide emissions.

-Data was suitable for the DeepAR model
+Data was suitable for the DeepAR model.

-4 sets of data will be generated for training and testing
+4 sets of data will be generated for training and testing.

 ## Implementation